 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
-As at the balance sheet date the Income and Expenditure reserve stands at £1,144,000 (2019/20: £2,072,000 deficit).
+As at the balance sheet date the Income and Expenditure reserve stands at £16,159,000 (2020/21: £1,144,000).
+The key movements in the year were due to the surplus generated and the pension actuarial remeasurements.
 It is the Corporation's intention to increase reserves over the life of the strategic plan through the generation of annual operating surpluses.